-Standardized test scores are no longer considered by UCLA as part of your application.
-You are still free to submit your test scores, and they will be shared with all of the UC schools to which you have applied.
-But students should know that not submitting test scores will not affect your chances of being admitted.
+UCLA no longer considers standardized test scores as part of your application.
+However, you are still free to submit your test scores, and they will be shared with all of the UC schools to which you have applied.
+Additionally, you should know that not submitting test scores will not affect your admission chances.

 Top colleges these days want well-rounded students who have an active life outside of the classroom.
 But they also want to know what you’ve been doing with this time.
-If you’re wondering how to get into UCLA, one of the keys is to have extracurricular activities that demonstrate your leadership skills and commitment to your community.
+One of the keys is to have extracurricular activities that demonstrate your leadership skills and commitment to your community.

 If you participated in sports, were you a leader on and off the field for your fellow players?
-Maybe you took it upon yourself to start a social justice club at school or you found a way to solve a specific problem in your community.
-Regardless of how you’ve spent your time, the goal is to show UCLA that you grew both personally and intellectually.
+Maybe you took it upon yourself to start a social justice club at school or found a way to solve a specific problem in your community.
+Regardless of how you’ve spent your time, the goal is to show UCLA that you have grown personally and intellectually.

-Some students are laser focused on their favorite field of study, and they use their time outside the classroom to dig even deeper into their academic passions.
-And just because these pursuits were academic, it doesn’t mean they don’t qualify as extracurricular.
+Some students are laser-focused on their favorite field of study, and they use their time outside the classroom to dig even deeper into their academic passions.
+And just because these pursuits were academic, it doesn’t mean they don’t qualify as extracurriculars.